GiovanyS/GiovanyS/README.md

 <a href="https://www.linkedin.com/in/giovany-silva/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I hold a Bachelor's degree in Computer Science and a postgraduate degree in Cybersecurity.
-I have a strong passion for technology and cybersecurity.
+I have a strong passion for technology and information security.
+Throughout my journey, I have been dedicated to continuously improving my knowledge, always striving to keep up with the evolving challenges and advancements in the field.
+I am an enthusiast in the field and a chess enthusiast as a hobby.

 ## Objective